Edited by: Keri Stooksbury

 For example, if you know you’ll spend $100 on Uber next month, you can buy $100 in Uber gift cards through the app in advance (while still earning 3 points per dollar with a Chase Sapphire Reserve card).

 Small business owners have an even sweeter deal when pre-buying gift cards.
-The Ink Business Cash® Credit Card earns 5 points per dollar at office supply stores, and stores like Office Max and Staples sell gift cards from merchants like Amazon, Home Depot, Whole Foods, eBay, and more.
+The Ink Business Cash card earns 5% cash-back on up to $25,000 in combined purchases every cardmember year in select business categories, including at office supply stores.
+Fortunately, retailers like Office Max and Staples sell gift cards from merchants like Amazon, Home Depot, Whole Foods, eBay, and more.
 This makes it easy to earn even more bonus points on upcoming business expenses.

 Further, you can prepay bills with your Chase Ultimate Rewards card to earn extra points quickly.
 Many cell phone carriers and home utility companies support this, making it a good way to earn points in a pinch.

-All Chase Ultimate Rewards earning credit cards let you add authorized users to your account.
-Doing this will give you an additional card linked to your Chase account under another person’s name, so they can make charges that are billed to your bill.
+All cards that earn Ultimate Rewards let you add authorized users to your account.
+Doing this will give you an additional card linked to your Chase account under another person’s name, so they can make charges that are then billed to your primary account.

 Purchases made on authorized user cards earn the same number of points as the primary cardholder’s card.
-If you have a Chase Sapphire Preferred card and add your spouse as an authorized user, you’ll earn 2 points per dollar on their dining and travel purchases.
+If you have a Chase Sapphire Preferred card and add your spouse as an authorized user, you’ll earn 3x points per dollar on their dining and 2x points per dollar on their travel purchases.